genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/05_add-calculated-data.md

 ```
 ### Update the service-definitions.xml file

 This file lists all the active services for the Positions application.
-You can see entries have been added automatically when the data server, request server and event handler were generated (by AppGen).
+You can see entries have been added automatically when the data server, request server and Event Handler were generated (by AppGen).

 Add a new entry to **trading_app-service-definitions.xml** with the consolidator2 details.